Pricing Research

 The Science of Pricing Differentials

 If a brand can charge a few pennies more per box of cereal or jar of peanut butter than competitive brands, or charge a few dollars/euros more per chainsaw or lawn mower, the long-range profit implications are enormous.
-The brand with the highest profit margin enjoys a tremendous advantage because it has more money to throw into the competitive battle.
+The brand with the highest profit margin enjoys a tremendous advantage because it has more money available for the competitive battle.

 Pricing Does Not Live Alone